A Brief History of Cloud Computing

 Licklider, then, deserves recognition as perhaps one of the most important people in the creation of the modern Internet and cloud computing.
 It wouldn’t be hyperbolic to call him the father of cloud computing technology.

 The decades that followed, from the 1970s to the 1990s, saw many advancements in the technology required for true cloud computing.
 Computer giant IBM, for example, released an operating system in 1972 called the VM (Virtual Machine) operating system.
 The 1990s saw several telecommunications companies offer their own versions of virtualized private networks (VPNs).

 Once it started to spread, cloud computing caught on quickly and just kept growing.
 While there is some dispute about the term’s origin, cloud computing was already a vibrant and growing asset for companies, educational facilities, and many others by 1996.

 Looking to the Future

 Cloud computing is creating new opportunities, both for businesses and people interested in working in the field of computer sciences.
 Cloud computing allows businesses to have the flexibility and efficiency to meet new and growing demands.
 It provides the infrastructure, software, and platforms necessary for success in today’s business landscape, no matter where they’re needed.
-However, as the presence of cloud computing becomes more widespread, the demand for professionals who can manage these networks properly is also becoming more pronounced.

 Are you fascinated by the world of cloud computing?
 If you could see yourself working in this exciting field, you will need a solid education behind you.
 ECPI University offers a Bachelor of Science degree in Computer and Information Science with a concentration in Cloud Computing.
 If you'd like to learn more, don't hesitate to contact an ECPI University admissions advisor today.
 Your future could be in the clouds!